Firearm: Semi-automatic

-Semi-automatic, self-loading, or autoloading is a firearm action that, after a single discharge, automatically performs the feeding and ignition procedures necessary to prepare the firearm for a subsequent discharge.
+Semi-automatic is a firearm action that only requires the operator to manually load the first round, usually by either pulling a charging handle (in the case of an AR-style rifle) or pulling back (racking) the slide (in the case of a pistol), and moving the safety into the "FIRE" position (not all firearms use a safety switch).
+After the discharge of the first round, the firearm automatically performs the feeding and ignition procedures necessary to prepare the firearm for a subsequent discharge.
 Semi-automatic firearms only discharge once with each trigger actuation, and the trigger must be actuated again to fire another cartridge.